vives-project-xp/Aurora/README.md

 # Aurora

 Our inspiration for this project is the northern lights in Norway.
-This we want to recreate using ledstrips <br />
+This is what we want to recreate using ledstrips <br />
 We Also will try to develop a person detection system with sensors

 <img src="Documenten/images/Readme/Aurora%204k.jpg" alt="Aurora" width="700" height="300">